 Step 2: Locate Windows Media Player Network Sharing Service.

 Step 3: Double click on Windows Media Player Network Sharing Service

 Step 6: Restart your PC and try opening the file again in windows media player.

 Solution 5 – Disable and Re-enable WMP-

 Disabling and re-enabling Windows Media Player (WMP) from Windows Features will surely help you out.

 1. Press Windows key+E to open File Explorer window on your computer.

 2. In File Explorer window, navigate to this location-

-3. In Media Player folder, to select all of the contents, press ‘Ctrl+A‘.
-Now, copy these contents by pressing ‘Ctrl+C‘.
+3. In Media Player folder, to select all of the contents, copy all the contents of this folder and paste it in any other folder inside your PC to create a backup.